 Anyone taking part in the event is eligible to win the overall male and female individual trophies.

-To be eligible for the CEO Challenge trophy, the person must be the CEO, CFO, Managing Director or a Senior Partner of the business or organisation and must be recorded as such on the official team sheet or online form.
+To be eligible for the CEO Challenge trophy, the person must be the CEO, CFO, CTO, or COO of the business or organisation and must be recorded as such on the official team sheet or online form.

 Information For Walkers